Amazon Sold Eclipse Glasses That Cause 'Permanent Blindness,' Alleges Lawsuit

 They seemed adequately dark.
 The sun (from a brief glance) was a dim orange sphere, and nothing else can be seen through them.

 I did go ahead and get a pair of the real deal glasses.
-They had a metallic look to them that the Beemo ones did not, but t
+They had a metallic look to them that the Beemo ones did not, but the sun looked the same through them.
+I suppose the arguably fake ones might be passing UV that the real ones don't.

+Either way, I didn't stare at the sun for minutes through the legit ones, either, just a quick look every now and then.

+I suspect some of this may be a paperwork issue rather than a real one, though there were apparently some really bad fakes that I haven't run across.

 Re: (Score:2)